Past Shutz Lectures

 Thursday, October 26, 2023

-This session explores how the emergence of mass-market media shaped the careers of women writers, the establishment of new reading audiences, and the development of new literary genres in nineteenth-century Britain.
+This session explored how the emergence of mass-market media shaped the careers of women writers, the establishment of new reading audiences, and the development of new literary genres in nineteenth-century Britain.

 Watch Recorded Panel